ckqqqq/ckqqqq.github.io/_posts/blog/2023-11-24-Application-Links.md

   	</div>
 </center>

-### Paper Link
+#### Paper Link
 If you would like to preview our paper, please click here-> [link](https://drive.google.com/file/d/1I5xA7BCF_-76uwoq4oje8edMpLz2k7JC/view?usp=sharing).
 And, our paper will be published in the Springer CCIS series of journals within a few weeks

-### News
+#### News

 12-01 Our paper was accept by NCMMSC 2023！It will be presented as an oral presentation at the 2023 National Conference on Man-Machine Speech Communication.

 12-08 I gave a presentation at the NCMMSC 2023. -> [PPT](https://docs.google.com/presentation/d/1kz2o67dos7czjPeO7HKPIEyiRM7acuyE/edit?usp=drive_link&ouid=115413132041558152903&rtpof=true&sd=true)

 12-11 Our paper was recommended to Springer Proceedings of Springer Communications in Computer and Information Science [CCIS](https://www.springer.com/series/7899).
-Our paper will be published in the Springer CCIS series of journals within a few weeks
+Our paper will be published in the Springer CCIS series of journals within a few weeks.

+## Under review

+A paper submitted to ARR.
+I will introduce the paper as soon as the review is over.